 - Faculty never receive any information about which students submitted which responses.
 Also, faculty will not be able to determine who completed their evaluations and who did not.

 - The results of some questions are published online in the schedule of classes available to students through MyAccess.
 Faculty have the ability to opt out of having their results published there.

 The Office of the University Registrar does not, by default, evaluate the following types of sections:

-- Sections with only one student enrolled
+- Sections with only three or less students enrolled

 - Internships, labs, recitations, or independent studies